pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 This software makes use of only one binary from mrtrix, `maskfilter`.
 If you already have mrtrix installed on your system, you can use it.
 Moreover, you can follow [this](https://mrtrix.readthedocs.io/en/latest/installation/linux_install.html) instruction to install mrtrix.
-However, if you are unable to use/install mrtrix, just set the following envrionment variable and the software will use a Python translated version of the above binary.
+However, if you are unable to use/install mrtrix, just set `-filter scipy` argument and the software will use a Python translated version of the above binary.

-    export FILTER_METHOD=PYTHON

 See [Clean up](#3.-clean-up) for details.